Instructions for Visiting Astronomers on Mission to Chile

 48 hours (2 days)

 Please note that for Paranal due to the tight logistic situation earlier arrival at the observatory cannot be accommodated.
 Similarly, Visiting Astronomers are required to leave Paranal immediately after their last night.
-For the stay in Santiago, please also consult paragraph III, 5.
+For the stay in Santiago, please also consult paragraph IV, 5.

 b) The presence of the Visiting Astronomer at LA SILLA before the start of the observations depends on the transportation schedule.